 Why Does Menopause Cause Weight Gain?

-1. Drop in Estrogen Levels
+1. Low Estrogen Levels

 During menopause, there is a major drop in estrogen levels.
 This leads to fat storage, especially in the belly.
 Although low estrogen levels aren’t directly linked to weight gain, they do cause an increase in abdominal fat and total body fat.
+Did you know?
+In postmenopausal women, belly fat contributes to a significant proportion of their body weight -15-20% on average.
+In contrast, it is less on average in premenopausal women – 5-8%.

 2. Loss of Sleep